QIWI-API/payments-docs/_statuses_en.html.md

  Operation type |Operation status | Status description
 ----------------|-----------------|-----------------------------------------------------------
- PAYMENT        |DECLINED         | Request for authorization is rejected REFUND         |DECLINE          | Request for refund is rejected CAPTURE        |DECLINE          | Request for payment confirmation is rejected PAYMENT        |SUCCESS          | Request for authorization is successfully processed
+ PAYMENT        |DECLINE          | Request for authorization is rejected REFUND         |DECLINE          | Request for refund is rejected CAPTURE        |DECLINE          | Request for payment confirmation is rejected PAYMENT        |SUCCESS          | Request for authorization is successfully processed